History of education in the United States

 The history of education in the United States covers the trends in formal education in America from the 17th century to the early 21st century.

 Colonial era

+The New England Primer was the first reading primer designed for the American colonies.
+It became the most successful educational textbook published in the 17th-century colonies and it became the foundation of most schooling before the 1790s.

 Schooling was a high priority in Puritan New England, which set up strong systems, especially in the colonial-era Province of Massachusetts Bay.
 It was a lower priority elsewhere, with many short-lived small local private academies and some schools for pauper children.

 By 1775 Americans were among the most literate people in the world.
 They kept posted on political events and ideas thanks to 35 weekly newspapers in the 13 colonies, with 40,000 subscribers.

 New England

 The Puritans in the New England colonies strongly supported education.
 The aim of Puritan instruction was for children to be able to read and interpret the Bible for themselves without the need for the exegesis and interpretation of clergy.

 The first American schools in the Thirteen Colonies opened in the 17th century.
 The first public schools in America were established by the Puritans in New England during the 17th century.
 Boston Latin School was founded in 1635.
 Boston Latin School was not funded by tax dollars in its early days, however.
 On January 1, 1644, by unanimous vote, Dedham, Massachusetts authorized the first U.S. taxpayer-funded public school; "the seed of American education."

 The Puritan colonists tried at first to educate by the traditional English methods of family, church, community, and apprenticeship, with schools later becoming the key agent in socialization.
 At first, the rudiments of literacy and arithmetic were taught inside the family, assuming the parents had those skills.
 Literacy rates were much higher in New England because much of the population had been deeply involved in the Protestant Reformation and learned to read in order to read the Scriptures.

 By the mid-19th century, the role of the schools in New England had expanded to such an extent that they took over many of the educational tasks traditionally handled by parents.